ordina-jworks/ordina-jworks.github.io/_posts/2019-02-16-ddd-europe.md

 He points out a number of common problems that many teams have and suggest how we can improve them:

 ### The Human Compiler effect
-One thing we often see is that we are given requirements piece by piece: the first sprint we get 1 case, then the next sprint another case and so on...
+One thing we often see is that we are given requirements piece by piece: the first sprint we get one case, then the next sprint another case and so on.
 But most of the time it turns out that all of these cases are actually special cases of some general case that we haven't been told about.
 The reason for this is what Cyrill calls the Human Compiler effect:  someone behaving like a compiler, by taking the general problem and splitting it up and dumbing it down in separate simple solutions for every single consequence, so that a developer can implement them.